 - sunflower oil

 - 2 spring onions

 - 1 shallot

 - 1 tsp ready-chopped garlic / garlic purée

 - 1 tsp ready-chopped ginger / ginger purée

 - 1 tbsp sesame seeds

-- long gran or basmati rice, to serve
+- long grain or basmati rice to serve

 Don’t forget to pin this recipe for later, and share with friends! →